LSNJLAW SM

 • Housing Needs

 • Temporary Housing (a place to live for a limited period of time): Money is available to rent a different place to live, or a government provided housing unit when rental properties are not available.
-Search for information about housing rental resources at FEMA's New Jersey Severe Storms and Inland and Coastal Flooding page.
+Search for information about housing rental resources by calling New Jersey 2-1-1.

 • Repair: Money is available to homeowners to repair damage from the disaster to their primary residence that is not covered by insurance.
 The goal is to make the damaged home safe, sanitary, and functional.
 "Housing Needs" assistance is assistance from FEMA that may be used to repair any of the following: